LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 2.171.0
 *Released*: 12 May 2022
-Item 10353: Convert EditableGridPanelForUpdate to QueryModel based EditableGridPanel
+Item 10353: Convert EditableGridPanelForUpdate to QueryModel-based EditableGridPanel
 - remove unused EditableGridLoader
 - update EditableGridPanelForUpdate to initialize the dataModel and editorModel
 - update EditableGridLoaderFromSelection.tsx and related components/models for QueryModel